CornellCAC/dev-env/README.md

 ### Using Nix

-A nix expression that defines the development environment (or individual expressiosn defining more specific environments) can be updated and managed in this git repo (or other git repos) without any need to worry about rebuilding the docker image, and without any loss in reproducibility.
+A nix expression that defines the development environment (or individual expression defining more specific environments) can be updated and managed in this git repo (or other git repos) without any need to worry about rebuilding the docker image, and without any loss in reproducibility.
 For instance:

 ```sh
 # link to mounted volume repo: